jupyter/jupyter/docs/source/projects/architecture/content-architecture.rst

 languages in the same frontends, by developing kernels in those languages, and we are refining IPython to make that more practical.

-Today, there are three ways to develop a kernel for another language.
-Wrapper kernels reuse the communications machinery from IPykernel, and implement only the core execution part.
-Native kernels implement execution and communications in the target language.
-Kernels based on `xeus <https://github.com/jupyter-xeus/xeus>`_, a native implementation of the protocol, implement the language-specific part of the kernels.
+Today, there are three ways to develop a kernel for another language:
+- Wrapper kernels reuse the communications machinery from IPykernel, and implement only the core execution part.
+- Native kernels implement execution and communications in the target language.
+- Kernels based on `xeus <https://github.com/jupyter-xeus/xeus>`_, a native implementation of the protocol, implement the language-specific part of the kernels.
 Contrary to the wrapper approach, `xeus` does not depend on a python runtime.

 .. image:: figs/other_kernels.png
    :alt: